ajhanson22227/ToDo-List-React/README.md

 This is a project idea from https://www.theodinproject.com/courses/javascript/lessons/todo-list

-Originally was done in JavaScript, my original repo can be found at https://github.com/ajhanson22227/ToDo-List-JS
+I had originnaly completed this in JavaScript, my original repo can be found at https://github.com/ajhanson22227/ToDo-List-JS

-I want to recreate this project using React, and in the future possibly add NodeJS /Express to handle user projects
+I wanted to recreate this project using React for the frontend and, in a separate repo found at https://github.com/ajhanson22227/ToDo-List-Express, Express for the backend.

+## Motivation

+I wanted to redo this project as a way to further work my knowledge with frontend and backend interactions.
+After working on the blog project, I wanted to do something else that would work with user accounts and information provided to them.
+The 'To Do' project seemed like the best way to go.

+## Built with

+- React